Social (labour market) rules

 Swedish social security covers everyone living and working in Sweden.
 The Social Security Office (Försäkringskassan) is responsible for large parts of the public welfare system.
 On the Social Security Office website, you can check what rules apply when one of your employees falls ill, becomes a parent or loses their job.

-Labour law disputes are heard by the local district court (tingsrätt) or the Labour Court (Arbetsdomstol, or AD).
+Labour law disputes are heard by the district court or the Labour Court (AD).

-Issues related to collective agreements are always heard by the Labour Court as the first and final instance.
+Issues related to collective agreements are always heard by the Labour Court as the first and final court.
 Members of an employers' organisation are generally represented by lawyers from the Labour Court.

 If there is no collective agreement, the dispute is heard by the district court.
 The district court's verdict can then be appealed against before the Labour Court.